 PRAYER – 5 mins

-You will need: A4 paper; scissors
+You will need: A4 paper; scissors; pens

 Hand out the paper and explain to the group how to make a people paper chain (where you fold the paper and cut it out so that it looks like a chain of people).
 If you need to find this out yourself, look online for some simple instructions.
-Have a practice run through so that you know what you’re doing and how to explain it, and have a prototype to show them what it’s supposed to look like!
+Have a practise run through so that you know what you’re doing and how to explain it, and have a prototype to show them what it’s supposed to look like.

 Explain that one big thing we can learn from the story is that meeting Jesus heals and can really change people’s lives around!
 As the group are cutting out their people paper chains, ask them to think about the ways in which the people they know need Jesus’ changing and renewing touch in their lives.
-Maybe they have friends who are ill or lonely or struggling in different ways?
-Maybe this includes themselves?
+Maybe they have friends who are ill or lonely or struggling in different ways.
+Maybe this includes themselves.

 Once everyone has cut out their people, give them a pen to either write the names or draw the people that they most think they’d like to pray that Jesus would meet and transform their lives.
 Give them a few minutes and tell them that these paper-chain people are for them to take home as a reminder to continue to hold these people in prayer.
-But for now, finish with a prayer for all the people in the paper chains:
+But for now, finish with a prayer for all the people on the paper chains:

 “Jesus, you changed this man’s life by healing him.
 You gave him hope and a new future.
 You worked a miracle that no one was expecting.
 We lift up these people that we’ve written on our paper chains to you now, and pray that you would be made known to these people, and that you would heal them by your power and love.
 Amen.”